inferno986return/SurvivalManual-ebook/README.md

 Most of the content will be kept the same though I plan on making minor alterations (see the ConversionNotes.md for more information).
 I have already changed the Psychology chapter icon for a more appropriate one, along with alterations to the typesetting.
 One image will likely be replaced with just a table.

+Alongside providing content from Ligi's Android app, I want to improve the content at the same time by:

+* Added a table of contents (TOC) because that's required for an e-book. (https://github.com/ligi/SurvivalManual/issues/92)
+* Transcribing the text-heavy images (https://github.com/ligi/SurvivalManual/issues/62)
+* Hand sanitiser recipe, a recipe I found on Telegram is added as a bonus chapter in the repo's "misc" folder.
+I have extracted the text from the WHO PDF (https://github.com/ligi/SurvivalManual/issues/97).

 The icon source files are saved in the .afdesign format used by [Affinity Designer](https://affinity.serif.com/designer).
 I may move this over to [Inkscape](https://inkscape.org) to make the project more accessible.

 ## What's needed?